Rudin-Shapiro-Like Sequences with Maximum Asymptotic Merit Factor: Existence of complementary and almost-complementary pairs

-One may also ask the question about existence of near-complementary pairs of each type enumerated in \cref{Yolanda}.
-Every pair of Littlewood sequences of length $1$ is a Golay pair, so there cannot be near-complementary pairs of length $1$, but one may ask about all other odd lengths. \begin{question} For which odd $m > 1$ does there exist a near-complementary pair of length $m$? \end{question} As mentioned above, our data answer this question affirmatively for all odd $m$ with $3 \leq m \leq 25$.
-Furthermore, the following result indicates that near-complementary pairs of odd length $m > 1$ will exist if $m$ is one less or one greater than the length of a Golay pair. \begin{proposition} Let $(g,h)$ be a binary Golay pair of length $m$, with $g(z)=\sum_{j \in \Z} g_j z^j$ and $h(z)=\sum_{j \in \Z} h_j z^j$. \begin{enumerate}[(i)] \item If $m > 2$, then the pair $(g(z)-g_{m-1} z^{m-1},h(z)-h_{m-1} z^{m-1})$ is a near-complementary pair of odd length $m-1$. \item If $m \geq 2$ and $u,v \in \{1,-1\}$, then $(g(z)+u z^m, h(z)+v z^m)$ is a near-complementary pair of odd length $m+1$. \end{enumerate} \end{proposition} \begin{proof} Define $f(z)=|g(z)-g_{m-1} z^{m-1}|^2+|h(z)-h_{m-1} z^{m-1}|^2$ or $|g(z)+u z^m|^2+|h(z)+v z^m|^2$, depending on which case we want to prove.
-By technical \cref{Brian} (whose statement and proof is delayed to the end of this section), we see that all nonconstant terms of $f(z)$ have coefficients of magnitude less than or equal to $2$.
-Furthermore, since Golay pairs of length greater than one always have even length, the pairs we constructed from $g$ and $h$ have odd lengths greater than $1$, so they cannot be Golay pairs, and thus they are near-complementary pairs. \end{proof} This proposition, along with \cref{David}, implies the existence of near-complementary pairs of odd lengths $2^a 10^b 26^c \pm 1$ for every $a,b,c \geq 0$ with $a+b+c \geq 1$ (except not length $1$, since all pairs of length $1$ are Golay pairs).
-This accounts for our observation that there exist near-complementary pairs of lengths $3$, $5$, $7$, $9$, $11$, $15$, $17$, $19$, $21$, and $25$.
-The fact that near-complementary pairs of lengths $13$ and $23$ also exist is not accounted for by \cref{Hubert}.
-We do not know if there is any odd $m > 1$ such that a near-complementary pair of length $m$ does not exist.
+One may also ask the question about existence of almost-complementary pairs of each type enumerated in \cref{Yolanda}.
+Every pair of Littlewood sequences of length $1$ is a Golay pair, so there cannot be almost-complementary pairs of length $1$, but one may ask about all other odd lengths. \begin{question} For which odd $m$ with $m > 1$ does there exist an almost-complementary pair of length $m$? \end{question} As mentioned above, our data answer this question affirmatively for all odd $m$ with $3 \leq m \leq 25$.
+Furthermore, the following result indicates that almost-complementary pairs of odd length $m > 1$ will exist if $m$ is one less or one greater than the length of a Golay pair. \begin{proposition} Let $(g,h)$ be a binary Golay pair of length $m$, with $g(z)=\sum_{j \in \Z} g_j z^j$ and $h(z)=\sum_{j \in \Z} h_j z^j$. \begin{enumerate}[(i)] \item If $m > 2$, then the pair $(g(z)-g_{m-1} z^{m-1},h(z)-h_{m-1} z^{m-1})$ is an almost-complementary pair of odd length $m-1$. \item If $m \geq 2$ and $u,v \in \{1,-1\}$, then $(g(z)+u z^m, h(z)+v z^m)$ is an almost-complementary pair of odd length $m+1$. \end{enumerate} \end{proposition} \begin{proof} Define $f(z)=|g(z)-g_{m-1} z^{m-1}|^2+|h(z)-h_{m-1} z^{m-1}|^2$ or $|g(z)+u z^m|^2+|h(z)+v z^m|^2$, depending on which case we want to prove.
+By \cref{Brian} (whose statement and proof are delayed to the end of this section), we see that all nonconstant terms of $f(z)$ have coefficients of magnitude less than or equal to $2$.
+Furthermore, since Golay pairs of length greater than one always have even length, the pairs we constructed from $g$ and $h$ have odd lengths greater than $1$, so they cannot be Golay pairs, and thus they are almost-complementary pairs. \end{proof} This proposition, along with \cref{David}, implies the existence of almost-complementary pairs of odd lengths $2^a 10^b 26^c \pm 1$ for every $a,b,c \geq 0$ with $a+b+c \geq 1$ (except not length $1$, since all pairs of length $1$ are Golay pairs).
+This accounts for our observation that there exist almost-complementary pairs of lengths $3$, $5$, $7$, $9$, $11$, $15$, $17$, $19$, $21$, and $25$.
+The fact that almost-complementary pairs of lengths $13$ and $23$ also exist is not accounted for by \cref{Hubert}.
+We do not know if there is any odd $m > 1$ such that an almost-complementary pair of length $m$ does not exist.
 Almost-complementary pairs that meet additional constraints and that have odd lengths of the form $2^a \pm 1$ and $2^a 10^b 26^c +1$ with $a > 0$ and $b,c \geq 0$ are constructed in \cite{Liu-Parampalli-Guan} and \cite{Adhikary-Majhi-Liu-Guan}.